 The Organizational Development Association is the official student and alumni organization for the I/O program at NYU, and it seeks to create a bridge between the classroom and the workplace.
 We are a community dedicated to building essential skills for successful I/O careers through professional development and networking.
 The ODA offers students an opportunity to be a functional part of an organization in a learning environment.
 Leadership roles are available for both new and existing members through managing events and projects related to the ODA’s mission.

 To complete the program, students must either take a comprehensive exam or write a thesis.
-The Comprehensive Exam, or Comps, is the most common choice of the MA I/O program students as the culmination of their work in the program, due to the applied focus of the program.
+The Comprehensive Exam is the most common choice of the MA I/O program students as the culmination of their work in the program, due to the applied focus of the program.
 The test requires answering three case-study type questions: one from the Industrial (I) branch, one from the Organizational (O) branch, and one from the Research Methods (R) branch.
 One hour is allotted for each question.
 Answers are rated by multiple faculty members based on comprehensiveness, use of I/O theory, and realistic applicability.
-Typically students develop study groups to prepare for the Comps.

 NYU offers a balanced Master’s program in this field, hitting both the Industrial and the Organizational aspects evenly and stressing the importance of each.
 NYU also offers a high-caliber, personal experience made possible by the small number of select applicants accepted in each cohort.
 NYU’s schedule encourages students to develop their professional careers while pursuing their degree.
 Ideally, upon completion of an MA from NYU’s program, a graduate can enter an organization in a management position.

 Many students complete the program in two calendar years, but some many need more time to complete their thesis or comprehensive exams.
 Much depends on the working status of the student against the progression of coursework and program completion.
 Students have anywhere from 2 to 5 years.